Healing space for reflection and emotional clarity

 Becoming a parent was harder than I expected.
 Even with my training and experience working with children and families, I felt overwhelmed and more isolated than I anticipated.
 Parenting became a mirror that stretched and humbled me in ways I hadn't expected, and it deepened my empathy and understanding in the work I do with clients.

 That experience shapes the way I show up in my work.
 I take a holistic and relational approach, recognizing how past experiences, relationship patterns, and the demands of everyday life can impact emotional well-being.
-My work integrates approaches such as Emotionally Focused Individual Therapy (EFT), mindfulness, and Acceptance and Commitment Therapy (ACT) to help clients build emotional awareness, understand themselves more deeply, and develop a healthier relationship with anxiety and difficult emotions.
+My work integrates approaches such as Emotionally Focused Individual Therapy (EFT), mindfulness, Acceptance and Commitment Therapy (ACT), and Brainspotting (BSP) to help clients connect more deeply with themselves, process unresolved experiences, and move toward greater self compassion, clarity, and healing.

 Whether you're navigating anxiety, working through childhood wounds, struggling with self-doubt, facing a major life transition, or adjusting to pregnancy, postpartum, or parenthood, this can be a space to better understand yourself, heal old patterns, and move toward a life that feels more aligned with your values.